Lepuff/TEDS22_Project/README.md

 # TEDS22_Project
 ## Introduction

-This repoistory contains the code for a project in the course Embedded and distributed AI at jönköking University.
+This repository contains the code for a project in the course Embedded and Distributed AI at Jönköking University.

-The aim of the project is to create a embedded AI application for object detection on an edge device.
-In this specific project we have choosen to work with an android device.
+The aim of the project is to create an embedded AI application for object detection on an edge device.
+In this specific project we have chosen to work with an android device.

 The project is done by the following students.
 * Emil Christoffersson